-Visitors to COP22, will see this map on the official website www.cop22.ma.2 The map has almost doubled the size of the Moroccan territory, in relation to UN maps.
+Visitors to COP22, will see this map on the official website www.cop22.ma.52 The map has almost doubled the size of the Moroccan territory, in relation to UN maps.

 It looks green, but it is not.
-EEM is a subsidiary of Nareva, a subsidiary of Soliton of Nareva, and the UNFCCC has not wanted to a priori disqualify the king's projects on the land he occupies.
+EEM is a subsidiary of Nareva, a subsidiary of Nareva, a Subsidiary of Nareva, a subsidiary of SNI, controlled by the Moroccan palace.
+The UNFCCC has not wanted to a priori disqualify the king's projects on the land he occupies.
 Image shows wind turbine components being delivered for the Foum El Oued farm in El Aaiún harbor in March 2013.